matthewsama17/startup/notes.md

 >This is a block quote
 >You can write is across different lines

->Even if you writ a really long quote all on one line, it will still appear at the end as having wrapped onto multiple lines.
+>Even if you write a really long quote all on one line, it will still appear at the end as having wrapped onto multiple lines.
 Also, you can use **Markdown** ~~stuff~~ in a block quote and it works just fine.
 ```

 >This is a block quote
 >You can write is across different lines

->Even if you writ a really long quote all on one line, it will still appear at the end as having wrapped onto multiple lines.
+>Even if you write a really long quote all on one line, it will still appear at the end as having wrapped onto multiple lines.
 Also, you can use **Markdown** ~~stuff~~ in a block quote and it works just fine.

 ### Horizontal Rule

 ```
 Three or more

 ---
 Hyphens
 ***